African Union: Togo

 In response to the death of Gnassingbé Eyadéma, President of Togo, on 5 February 2005, AU leaders described the appointment of his son, Faure Gnassingbé, to the presidency to have been a military coup.
 Togo's constitution calls for the speaker of parliament to succeed the president in the event of his death.
 By law, the parliament speaker must call national elections to choose a new president within sixty days.
 The AU's protest forced Gnassingbé to hold elections.
 Under heavy allegations of election fraud, he was officially elected president on 4 May 2005.

 Mauritania

 On 3 August 2005, a coup in Mauritania led the African Union to suspend the country from all organisational activities.
-The military ouncil that took control of Mauritania promised to hold elections within two years.
+The military council that took control of Mauritania promised to hold elections within two years.
 These were held in early 2007, the first time that the country had held elections that were generally agreed to be of an acceptable standard.
 Following the elections, Mauritania's membership of the AU was restored.
 However, on 6 August 2008, a fresh coup overthrew the government elected in 2007.
 The AU once again suspended Mauritania from the continental body.
 The suspension was once again lifted in 2009 after the military junta agreed with the opposition to organise elections.